DataTalksClub/datatalksclub.github.io/_posts/2020-12-14-data-roles.md

 ---
 layout: post
 title: "Roles in a Data Team"
+subtitle: "Different roles in a data team and their responsibilities"
-description: "In this article, we'll talk about different roles in a data team and discuss their responsibilities."
+description: "Different roles in a data team and their responsibilities"
 image: "images/2020-12-14-data-roles/cover.jpg"
 authors: [alexeygrigorev]
 tags: [team, process, podcast]